- > What will the 2018 iPhones be called?

 - Or just plain iPhone and iPhone Plus

-There are enough potential names for the new 2018 iPhone that we could probably write a whole article just about that!
+There are enough potential names for the next iPhone that we could probably write a whole article just about that!
 Tell us what you think in the poll below.

 Release date for the new iPhones

-We expect the successor(s) to the iPhones 8, 8 Plus and X to be unveiled in Sept 2018.
-This would be one year after the iPhone 8 launched, and is in line with Apple's usual habit of launching a new flagship iPhone every September.
+We expect the successor(s) to the iPhones 8, 8 Plus and X to be unveiled in September 2018.
+This would be one year after the iPhone 8 launched, and is in line with Apple's usual habit (at least since the iPhone 4) of launching a new flagship iPhone every September.

-KGI analyst Ming-Chi Kuo believes Apple's focus this year will be to ensure all the new models are ready to meet the same shipping date.
+KGI analyst Ming-Chi Kuo believes Apple's focused on ensuring all the new models are ready to meet the same shipping date.
 "Achieving stable shipments and on-time shipping" will be the company's aim, he said in a research note back in October 2017.

-Back in Nov 2017 Ming-Chi Kuo predicted that three new models would launch in autumn 2018, and that these would have the same all-screen design with the now-familiar notch.
-In January he followed up with more details of each model:
+Back in November 2017 Apple analyst Ming-Chi Kuo predicted that three new models would launch in autumn 2018, and that these would have the same all-screen design with the now-familiar notch.
+In January 2018 he followed up with more details of each model:

-- 5.8in OLED: iPhone 11 or XI, with largely same design as iPhone X
+- 5.8in OLED: the successor to the iPhone X, with largely same design.

-- 6.5in OLED: iPhone X Plus or XI Plus
+- 6.5in OLED: a Plus version of the iPhone X, aka iPhone X Plus or XI Plus.

-- 6.1in LCD: a cheaper alternative - starting at around $700 - with the notch design of the X but slightly larger bezels.
+- 6.1in LCD: a cheaper iPhone with the same design as the X but slightly larger bezels ad an LCD display.
 It will feature Face ID but not 3D Touch and won't have twin camera lenses on the rear.
-Kuo later predicted that this model could sell 100 million units

 We've since heard a number of slightly different predictions.
-Nikkei, citing "a source privy to the company's product designs", said we should expect two new OLED models, in 6.3in and 5.8in sizes, and an LCD phone measuring 6.1in.
-But according to DigiTimes Research senior analyst Luke Lin in Jan 2018, there will be four new iPhones:
+Nikkei, citing "a source privy to the company's product designs", said we should expect two new OLED models, in 6.3in (rather than 6.5in) and 5.8in sizes, and an LCD phone measuring 6.1in.

 - 5.7- to 5.8in LCD